blabla1337/skf-flask/skf/markdown/knowledge_base/143-knowledge_base--Proces_high_value_business_logic_flows_in_a_trusted_environment--.md

-Proces high value business logic flows in a trusted environment
+Process high value business logic flows in a trusted environment
 -------

 **Description:**

-Whenever high value business logic flows are processed in a trusted monitored environment it reduces the movability of an attacker and chances of succeeding to perform succesfull attacks.
+Whenever high value business logic flows are processed in a trusted monitored environment it reduces the movability of an attacker and chances of succeeding to perform successful attacks.
 If an attacker should breach your application his actions could be rapidly followed and counter measures could be taken.